react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 https://nodejs.org/docs/latest-v18.x/api/packages.html#package-entry-points

 With `"exports"` support enabled, Metro will need to resolve paths appropriately based on what is defined by each package.

-We are proposing that package maintainers will be able to opt into strict handling of `"exports"`, with lenient and backwards compatible behaviour by default.
+In this first iteration, we intend for `"exports"` paths to be handled inclusively on top of current resolution behaviour.
+In a future proposal, package maintainers will be able to opt into strict handling of `"exports"`.

 ```js
 import MyPackage from 'my-package';